Kayli/logspub/physics-materials.md

 ## accumulators

-- lithium ions move from anode to cathode and back during charge/discharge process
+- key elements
+  - electrodes
     - anode is positive electrode
     - cathode is negative electrode
+  - electrolyte

+- ions move from anode to cathode and back during charge/discharge process
+  - in a specific example of a lithium batterey its lithium ions

 - removal of the electron from a neutral atom gives a cation (left), whereas addition of an electron gives an anion (right).
 - materials used
   - silicon (carbon-coated crystal silicon flakes) is used in a cathode (negative electrode)